BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 ```
 The `bip125-replaceable` flag will stay `yes` until the transaction receives confirmations.
 At that point, it is no longer replaceable.

-> :book: ***Should I trust transactions with no confirmations?*** No, never.
+> 📖 ***Should I trust transactions with no confirmations?*** No, never.
 This was true before RBF and it was true after RBF.
 Transactions must receive confirmations before they are trustworthy.
 This is especially true if a transaction is marked as `bip125-replaceable`, because then it can be ... replaced.

 > :information_source: **NOTE — SEQUENCE:** This is the first use of the `nSequence` value in Bitcoin.
 You can set it between 1 and 0xffffffff-2 (4294967293) and enable RBF, but if you're not careful you can run up against the parallel use of `nSequence` for relative timelocks.
 We suggest always setting it to "1", which is what Bitcoin Core does, but the other option is to set it to a value between 0xf0000000 (4026531840) and 0xffffffff-2 (4294967293).
 Setting it to "1" effectively makes relative timelocks irrelevent and setting it to 0xf0000000 or higher deactivates them.
 This is all explained further in [§11.3: Using CSV in Scripts](11_3_Using_CSV_in_Scripts.md).
 For now, just choose one of the non-conflicting values for `nSequence`.